Yuhong123456/DSUA-301-Project-Moodify/README.md

 Try running the [Emotion_Music_Reccommendation.ipynb](./Emotion_Music_Reccommendation.ipynb) file in order.

 #### Expected output
-With taking a picture of a face (either input image as seen below or through device's webcam feature,
+With taking a picture of a face (either input image as seen below or through the device's webcam feature,

-then you can get a picture with emotional label and confidence and the 10 songs from different decades recomended to you.
+then you can get a picture with emotional label and confidence and the 10 songs from different decades recommended to you.

 <img width="500" alt="pascal_image_emotion_detection_with songs _cnn" src="https://github.com/user-attachments/assets/f4b073e7-d80e-4c2f-b69c-9b55c39bd36d" />